baetheus/baetheus/README.md

 Hi, I'm Brandon.
-I like simple code and good documentation.
+I like kind people and I write a bit of code.